On the dynamics of minimal homeomorphisms of $\mathbb{T}^2$ which are not pseudo-rotations: Rotational deviations

 \subsection{Rotational deviations for minimal homeomorphisms}

 In this paragraph we present some simple results about rotational deviations of minimal homeomorphisms.
 So, from now on let us assume $f\in\Homeo0(\T^2)$ is minimal and $\tilde f\colon\R^2\carr$ is a lift of $f$.
-By Theorem~\ref{thm:Handel-ppfree-rho-empty-int} we know there exist $v$ and $\alpha$ such that \eqref{eq:rot-set-in-line} holds.
+By Theorem~\ref{thm:Handel-ppfree-rho-empty-int} we know there exist $v$ and $\alpha$ such that the rotation set of $\tilde f$ is contained in the line $\ell_\alpha^v$, \ie inclusion \eqref{eq:rot-set-in-line} holds.

 The following result is an improvement of Theorem~\ref{thm:v-vs--v-rot-dev} under the minimality assumption:

 \begin{proposition} If $f$ is minimal, $\tilde f$ is a lift of $f$ and $v$ and $\alpha$ are such that condition \eqref{eq:rot-set-in-line} holds, then the following properties are equivalent: \begin{enumerate}[(i)] \item $f$ does not exhibit uniformly bounded $v$-deviations; \item $f$ does not exhibit uniformly bounded $(-v)$-deviations; \item for every $z\in\T^2$ it holds